 Here are a couple of data-focused features your omnichannel contact center should support:

 - Insights into the customer journey: See where your customers came from and what channels they used to connect.
 Examples of these contact methods include a mobile app, email, or SMS.

-- Track and analyze your entire pipeline: Understand each step customers take throughout their business relationship.
+- Track and analyze your entire pipeline: Understand customers’ steps throughout their business relationship.
 Add or subtract “points” depending on the intent and outcome.

 6) Performance management and reporting

-An omnichannel contact center can give managers deep insights into the performance of their team.
+An omnichannel contact center can give managers deep insights into their team’s performance.
 Instead of trying to streamline metrics or reports across several tools, everything is in one place.

-Here are a few essential reporting tools that your contact center should include:
+Here are a few essential analytics tools that your contact center should include:

 - Historical and daily data trends: Contact center leaders should see at a glance where agents and processes need to improve.
 Most call center solutions offer this out of the box.

 - Customizable KPIs and goals: What’s most important to you?
 Speed of answer?
 CSAT score?
 Identify which ones reflect your customer’s needs and business drivers.